ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-07-01-advanced-walkthrough.md

 ---
-title: Advanced spreadsheets - Walkthrough
+title: 'Walkthrough: Advanced spreadsheets'
 ---

-# Walkthrough - Advanced spreadsheets
+# Walkthrough: Advanced spreadsheets

+***Total suggested time: 30 minutes***

 So far, you've mastered sorting, filtering, functions and other basic spreadsheet operations.
 But there's so much more you can do with spreadsheets with the help of a few advanced features.